Do You Collect Investments? Financial Advisors' Daily Digest

 How many residences do you own?
 Probably just one.
 How many transportation products?
 Probably one car per adult.
-Yet when it comes to financial products, and in particular, investment securities, you probably own a great many.
-But do you need all of them
+Yet, when it comes to financial products, and in particular, investment securities, you probably own a great many.
+But do you need all of them.

 This idea comes via a refreshing bit of frankness from asset manager Legg Mason, whose latest article on Seeking Alpha discusses the "primary colors" of portfolio management, and says as follows: